pingcap/tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
-> If you deploy your TiDB cluster using CR, make sure that `Config: {}` is set, no matter you want to modify `config` or not.
+> - If you deploy your TiDB cluster using CR, make sure that `Config: {}` is set, no matter you want to modify `config` or not.
 Otherwise, PD components might not be started successfully.
 This step is meant to be compatible with `Helm` deployment.
+> - After the cluster is started for the first time, some PD configuration items are persisted in etcd.
+The persisted configuration in etcd takes precedence over that in PD.
+Therefore, after the first start, you cannot modify some PD configuration using parameters.
+You need to dynamically modify the configuration using SQL statements, pd-ctl, or PD server API.
+Currently, among all the configuration items listed in [Modify PD configuration online](https://docs.pingcap.com/tidb/stable/dynamic-config#modify-pd-configuration-online), except `log.level`, all the other configuration items cannot be modified using parameters after the first start.

 #### Configure TiFlash parameters